Uniwersytet Warszawski, Wydział Fizyki - Centralny System Uwierzytelniania

 w sali

-Skrócony opis:
+Skrócony opis: (tylko po angielsku)

-During these classes students will (1) identify causes of overexploitation of the selected resources; (2) learn the consequences of their overexploitation for the environment and human development (population health, poverty, resilience of local communities, migrations, insecurity, conflicts etc.); (3) analyze examples of implemented countermeasures and mitigation practices and (4) discuss their own recommendations to solve emerging problems.
+During these classes, students will (1) identify the causes of overexploitation of the selected resources; (2) learn the consequences of their overexploitation for the environment and human development (population health, poverty, resilience of local communities, migrations, insecurity, conflicts etc.); (3) analyze examples of implemented countermeasures and mitigation practices and (4) discuss their own recommendations to solve emerging problems.

-Pełny opis:
+Pełny opis: (tylko po angielsku)

-During these classes students will (1) identify causes of overexploitation of the selected resources; (2) learn the consequences of their overexploitation for the environment and human development (population health, poverty, resilience of local communities, migrations, insecurity, conflicts etc.); (3) analyze examples of implemented countermeasures and mitigation practices and (4) discuss their own recommendations to solve emerging problems.
+During these classes, students will (1) identify the causes of overexploitation of the selected resources; (2) learn the consequences of their overexploitation for the environment and human development (population health, poverty, resilience of local communities, migrations, insecurity, conflicts etc.); (3) analyze examples of implemented countermeasures and mitigation practices and (4) discuss their own recommendations to solve emerging problems.

 Among the topics covered by the course are: